smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

         model: https://schema.org/Number
         type: Property
     countOfStationImpacted:
-      description: 'Count of Railway stations impacted by the works'
+      description: Count of Railway stations impacted by the works
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     countOfSubwayLineImpacted:
-      description: 'Count of Subway Lines impacted by the works'
+      description: Count of Subway Lines impacted by the works
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     countOfTramwayLineImpacted:
-      description: 'Count of tramway lines impacted by the works'
+      description: Count of tramway lines impacted by the works
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateLastReported:
-      description: 'A timestamp which denotes the last time when the device successfully reported data.
-The date and time of this observation in ISO8601 UTCformat'
+      description: A timestamp which denotes the last time when the device successfully reported data.
+The date and time of this observation in ISO8601 UTCformat
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     decrees:
-      description: 'A List of text where each element is a string with the URL to download or the name of the decree.'
+      description: A List of text where each element is a string with the URL to download or the name of the decree
       items:
         type: string
       type: array